ITTBZ/thing-of-iot/README.md

 ## Getting Started

 ### Prerequisites
 A server, vm or device running Linux is highly recommended.
+The MCU Board is required for running the client.
 - Java 17 installed
 - MariaDB server installed
 - Docker installed